netZoo/netZooM/README.md

 ```

 ###MATLAB code
-This code runs PUMA in MATLAB.
-The main script is `RunPUMA.m`.
-This script runs with the ToyData examples.
+The MATLAB code of PUMA and example files to run PUMA in MATLAB can be found in folder `PUMAm`.
+The main script to run PUMA is `RunPUMA.m`.
+This script is set-up to run PUMA on example data from folder `ToyData`.
 The script must be run with a regulatory prior (variable `motif_file` in the RunPUMA script) and expression data (variable `exp_file`).
 Please note that, in principle, PUMA can be run on an identity matrix of expression data as well, but this is not implemented.
 Protein-protein interaction data (variable `ppi_file`) and a list of microRNAs (variable `mir_file`) are optional parameters.
 If no `mir_file` is listed, the script will run PANDA to estimate regulatory edges.
 If a `mir_file` is listed, the script will run PUMA to estimate regulatory edges.
 In particular, regulators listed in that file will be treated as regulators that cannot form complexes with other regulators, such as microRNAs, while regulators not listed will be treated as regulators that can form complexes, such as transcription factors.

 To run PUMA on your own data, change the paths and filenames under "Set Program Parameters".
 MATLAB functions `NormalizeNetwork.m`, `PANDA.m`, `PUMA.m`, `Tfunction.m`, and `UpdateDiagonal.m` will be called from the main script.